History of London: 19th century

 During the 19th century, London was transformed into the world's largest city and capital of the British Empire.
 Its population expanded from 1 million in 1800 to 6.7 million a century later.
 During this period, London became a global political, financial, and trading capital.
-In this position, it was largely unrivalled until the latter part of the century, when Paris and New York began to threaten its dominance.
+In this position, it was largely unrivalled until the latter part of the century, when Paris and New York City began to threaten its dominance.

 While the city grew wealthy as Britain's holdings expanded, 19th-century London was also a city of poverty, where millions lived in overcrowded and unsanitary slums.
-Life for the poor was immortalised by Charles Dickens in such novels as Oliver Twist In 1810, after the death of Sir Francis Baring and Abraham Goldsmid, Rothschild emerges as the major banker in London.
+Life for the poor was immortalised by Charles Dickens in such novels as Oliver Twist.

 In 1829, the then Home Secretary (and future prime minister) Robert Peel established the Metropolitan Police as a police force covering the entire urban area.
 The force gained the nickname of "bobbies" or "peelers" named after Robert Peel.

 19th-century London was transformed by the coming of the railways.
 A new network of metropolitan railways allowed for the development of suburbs in neighbouring counties from which middle-class and wealthy people could commute to the centre.
 While this spurred the massive outward growth of the city, the growth of greater London also exacerbated the class divide, as the wealthier classes emigrated to the suburbs, leaving the poor to inhabit the inner city areas.

 The first railway to be built in London was a line from London Bridge to Greenwich, which opened in 1836.
 This was soon followed by the opening of great rail termini which eventually linked London to every corner of Great Britain, including Euston station (1837), Paddington station (1838), Fenchurch Street station (1841), Waterloo station (1848), King's Cross station (1850), and St Pancras station (1863).
 From 1863, the first lines of the London Underground were constructed.